Improve email deliverability from your custom domain

 Is the base setup enough for good deliverability?

-Yes — the Hivepass custom domain setup includes SPF, DKIM, and a clean sending domain.
-This gives you strong deliverability right away.
-DMARC and other steps are optional improvements, not requirements.
+Yes.
+The Hivepass custom domain setup includes SPF, DKIM, and a clean sending domain, which gives you strong deliverability for most clubs.

 Will this stop my emails going to spam?